King of Hearts (Brandon Lake album): Commercial performance

-King of Hearts performed significant commercially, selling 37,000 copies in the US within its first week.
+King of Hearts debuted at number seven on the US Billboard 200, including atop the Top Christian Albums and Top Rock & Alternative Albums selling 37,000 album-equivalent units.

-Within its first charting week, King of Hearts hit No. 7 on the Billboard 200, No. 3 on the Top Album Sales, and No. 30 on the Top Streaming Albums.
-It topped the Top Christian Albums, Top Rock Albums, and Top Rock & Alternative Albums.
-In the UK, the album achieved a peak of No. 30 on the OCC Top Album Downloads and No. 1 on the Top Christian & Gospel Albums.
-It marks the highest Christian album debut of 2025.
+In the UK, the album achieved a peak of number thirty on the OCC Top Album Downloads and atop the Top Christian & Gospel Albums.
+It was the highest Christian album debut of 2025.

 Tour

 Lake announced the King of Hearts tour on April 6, 2025 in anticipation for the upcoming album.
 48 Shows were announced starting on October 2, 2025 until May 2, 2026 with Franni Cash and Pat Barrett as the opening acts.